jrnold/qss-tidy/docs/prediction.md

 #> 2        1      1.00
 ```

-The diff in diff estimator
+The diff in means estimator:

 ```r
 # drinking water facilities